Successor Advisor Policy (v0.2 DRAFT)

 A successor Advisor assumes the same advisory privileges as the prior Advisor and is bound by the then-current Donor Advisory Agreement and all Sponsor policies.
 A successor does not acquire ownership of any DAF Account balance.

 Upon successful acceptance, the DAF Account continues without interruption.
-The transaction history of the prior Advisor remains a permanent record but is not automatically disclosed to the successor except in summary form [COUNSEL TO DRAFT] to balance estate-administration needs and prior-Advisor privacy expectations.
+The transaction history of the prior Advisor remains a permanent record but is not automatically disclosed to the successor except in summary form to balance estate-administration needs and prior-Advisor privacy expectations.

 The Advisor may revoke or modify any designation at any time before a triggering event.
 After a triggering event, the designation is fixed; the accepted successor may name their own successors under the same terms (subject to the generation limit in §2).